rajatpandit/rajatpandit.github.io/_posts/2019-05-18-westrum-approach.md

 comments: true
 ---

 I have the fine opportunity to work with multiple large enterprises to help them get started with their journey on cloud.
-Typically the ones that are very early in the journey takes one of the few possible starting points.
+Typically the ones that are very early in the journey take one of the few possible starting points:
-* There is a specific use-case that can help them with their business needs and the cloud can address it for them
+* They have a specific use-case for their business objectives and want to see if cloud can help address it.
-* They endlessly evaluate cloud providers without a specific goal in mind - this is mostly to bring themselves up to speed on what's latest in this space
+* Alt; They endlessly evaluate cloud providers without a specific goal in mind - this is mostly to bring themselves up to speed with what's latest in the cloud space

-However whichever route they tend to take, it's interesting how some organisations just get on with adoption while others just don't seem to make a huge amount of progress.
+However, whichever route they tend to take, it's interesting how some organisations just get on with adoption while others just don't seem to make a huge amount of progress despite the number of interactions.

 I did wonder what sort of frame of reference could we look at an organisation with - in order to better understand how we could help the slow/never starters to make progress as they fundamentally believe it was the right thing to do but just struggled because of the way their organisation was structured.

-Reading the State of devops report for 2019 I spotted a theory around measuring the culture of an organisation which seems to have a direct correlation to how quickly they adopt changes.
+Reading the [State of devops report for 2018](https://cloudplatformonline.com/2018-state-of-devops.html) I spotted a theory around measuring the culture of an organisation which seems to have a direct correlation to how quickly they adopt changes.
 Using cloud is one of those fundamental shifts as well that impacts a big chunk of the organisation not just IT.

 [Nicole](https://www.linkedin.com/in/nicolefv/) and her team mentions an academic paper written by Ron Westrum, an American sociologist who originally published in Quality and Safety in Health Care, an international peer-reviewed journal for health professionals, “A Typology of Organisational Cultures”.